-Use set times for meals and snacks to prevent skipping meals or grazing.
+Have set times for meals and snacks to prevent skipping meals or grazing.

 Eat meals at the kitchen table, rather than on the couch or in the bedroom.
-It is hard to focus on your body signals when you watch TV, play on the computer or do homework while you eat.
+It is hard to focus on your body signals when you watch TV, play on the computer, or do homework while you eat.

 Start the day with a good breakfast.
-Skipping breakfast can lead to overeating later in the day and poor performance in school, sports and work.
+Skipping breakfast can lead to overeating later in the day and poor performance in school, sports, and work.

 Choose at least one food from each category below.

-Lean protein: low fat milk, yogurt, cottage cheese, eggs, lean lunchmeat or nut butter
+Lean protein: low fat milk, yogurt, cottage cheese, eggs, lean lunchmeat, or nut butter

 High-fiber grain: oatmeal, whole grain cereals or whole wheat breads

-Fruit: fresh, frozen, dried or canned in 100% juice
+Fruit or Vegetable: fresh, frozen, dried or canned in 100% juice